Milkipur: Festivals

 All major Festivals Like Holi, Deepawali, Ramnavmi, Eid, Vijayadashami etc. are celebrated with full zeal and joy.

 Banks

-Milkipur has morden banking facilities.
+Milkipur has modern banking facilities.
 All the major banks like Allahabad Bank, State Bank Of India, Bank of Baroda, Canara Bank and Baroda Uttar Grameen Bank have their branches in Milkipur.

 Transport

 Air

-Ayodhya Airport (Ayodhya) (40 km) and Lucknow airport (115 km) are the nearby airports from Milkipur town.
+Ayodhya International Airport (Ayodhya) (40 km) and Lucknow airport (115 km) are the nearby airports from Milkipur town.

 Road

-Milkipur is situated at National Highway 330A and it has good road connectivity with Lucknow (115 km), Faizabad (32 km), Rudauli (23 km) and Jagdishpur (30 km).
+Milkipur is situated at National Highway 330A and it has good road connectivity with Lucknow (115 km), Ayodhya (32 km), Rudauli (23 km) and Jagdishpur (30 km).

 Railway

-Rudauli, Faizabad Junction (Ayodhya Cantt), Ayodhya Junction, Goshainganj and Chaure Bazar are the nearby railway stations from Milkipur.
+Rudauli, Ayodhya Cantt, Ayodhya Junction, Goshainganj and Chaure Bazar are the nearby railway stations from Milkipur.